-This site has been the subject of three previous applications namely two for the erection of a dwelling and one for an Established Use Certificate for the stationing of a mobile home.
+This site has been the subject of four previous applications namely three for the erection of a dwelling and one for an Established Use Certificate for the stationing of a mobile home.
+The Enforcement Notice authorised on 4th January 2005 is now the subject of an appeal, with a Public Inquiry scheduled for 23rd May 2006.

-Both applications for a dwelling were refused (W901226 and W910288), the first being taken to appeal.
+The applications for a dwelling were refused (W901226, W910288 and W04/2039), the first being taken to appeal.
 This was after the established use certificate had been granted for the mobile home.
 The Inspector, in his decision letter of 14th June 1991, stated that the main issue was whether the proposal would accord with the Green Belt policies, or whether there were any very special circumstances to justify an exception.
 He concluded that the proposal did not fall within one of the categories of appropriate development.
-He then looked at the special circumstances put forward by the appellant (the present applicant), namely the established use certificate for the mobile home, the planning permission for the conversion of adjoining farm buildings to 4 dwellings, and the substantial residential development and proposed extensions to the university science park to the north-east of Westwood Heath Road.
+He then looked at the special circumstances put forward by the appellant (the present applicant), namely the established use certificate for the mobile home, the planning permission for the conversion of adjoining farm buildings to 4 dwellings, and the substantial residential development and proposed extensions to the university science park to the north-east of

+Westwood Heath Road.
 He determined that the appeal site was substantially larger than the site of the Established Use Certificate, and that the mobile home was a temporary structure and was not a sound reason for allowing permanent development in the Green Belt.
 He also determined that the site and the mobile home were prominent when viewed from public vantage points.
 He then dismissed the appeal.